San Carlos Tune Up Service

 Below (Fig B.) is a picture showing a comparison between worn and new spark plugs.
-Consider the job of the spark plug is to ignite the fuel/air mixture.
-The worn plug will have a very hard time doing this.
-Again, preventative maintenance is a great course of action to prevent your spark plugs form ever wearing to this condition.
+The job of the spark plug is to ignite the fuel/air mixture.
+The worn plug will have a very hard time doing this efficiently, or in some cases at all.
+Again, preventative maintenance is a great course of action to prevent your spark plugs from ever wearing to this condition.

 Computer Controlled Tune Up

 Since the 1980's, most vehicle's engine management has been tuned up by computer controlled technology.
-When your vehicle is correctly tuned by ECM (Engine Control Module), the ignition system, fuel system, and emission system.
-This results in peak combustion chamber efficiency, saving you money at the gas pump.
-If you'd like more tips to improve your gas mileage, read our blog.
+Your vehicle's efficiency and performance is correctly tuned by the ECM (Engine Control Module), the ignition system, fuel system, and emission system.
+This results in peak combustion chamber efficiency, saving you money at the gas pump, and utilizing all the engine's power.
+If you'd like more tips to improve your gas mileage, read our blog!